cordawyn/kalimba/README.md

       base_uri "http://example.org/people"
     end

+> **NOTE**:<br/>
-Note: "RDFS" prefix is optional, but you're advised to place your RDFS modules within a dedicated namespace, to be able to tell them from the common Ruby modules.
+> "RDFS" prefix is optional, but you're advised to place your RDFS modules
+> within a dedicated namespace, to be able to tell them from the common Ruby modules.

 2) from this point on, you may treat your model just like any fully-fledged clone of ActiveModel (i.e. ActiveRecord model)